ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/cellular.md

 1. Connect to a network.
 1. Open a socket to send or receive data.

-With cellular, the easiest way to connect your application to the internet over a cellular network is to use the `CellularConnectionFSM` class.
+With cellular, the easiest way to connect your application to the internet over a cellular network is to use the `CellularContext` class and `get_default_instance`.
 It encapsulates most of the complexity of connecting to the cellular network and also reports any changes in connection status to your application.
 When connected to a cellular network, you can use Mbed OS network sockets as usual, as Figure 2 illustrates.

 <span class="images">![](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/api-cellular-quick-start.png)<span>Figure 2.
 Connect to cellular network and open a socket</span></span>